reedeXx/cppml/README.md

 # cppml

-c++gen is a markeup language that allows to generate  loops and simple data structures coded in c++.
+c++gen is a markup language that allows to generate  loops and simple data structures coded in c++.